Local divorce representation you deserve

 How Much Does a Divorce Cost?

 The average cost of a divorce in Wisconsin is roughly $10,000 to $11,000.
 This includes filing costs and attorney fees.
 However, the costs can be much higher based on various factors.
-For example, if there are children involved, disputes over custody matters can cause this cost to increase to $30,000 or more.
+For example, if there are children involved, disputes over custody matters and alimony can cause this cost to increase to $30,000 or more.